neuroinformatics-unit/derotation/docs/source/index.md

 The package is currently in early development and it requires rotation information coming from a step motor.
 :::

+All microscopy data presented here as an example has been acquired with a 3-photon microscope by Simon Weiler in the Margrie Lab.

 This project was sponsored by the Margrie Lab in the Sainsbury Wellcome Centre for Neural Circuits and Behaviour at the University College London.